 £115m funding rollover for funding partners

 We’re rolling over current funding into 2021/22 to give long term certainty to more than 100 well-established partners who play a vital role in the delivery of sport and physical activity in England.

-It’s being administered through a ‘light touch process’ that does not add extra burden at this challenging time.
+It’s being administered through a ‘light touch' process that doesn't add extra burden at this challenging time.

-The partners likely to be included here are established governing bodies, Active Partnerships and wider sector partners who play a pivotal role in getting and keeping the nation active.
+Some of the partners included here are established governing bodies, Active Partnerships and wider sector partners who play a pivotal role in helping to get and keep the nation active.

 Alongside this, given cashflow concerns in the sector, we’ve also agreed to consider requests to release six months of the coming year’s funding (50% of awards) to our partners, meaning additional funding will be available sooner.

 The package follows our decision to offer major flexibilities to those who currently receive funding, which you can read more about below.

 In addition to funding the sector, we also issued an open call to innovators as we looked for solutions to existing inequalities in activity levels that have been worsened by coronavirus.